-The Children’s Health impact area uses strategies that provide access to nutritional foods and increase knowledge on the benefits of healthy eating and being physically active.
+The Children’s Health impact area uses strategies that provide access to nutritional foods and increase knowledge of the benefits of healthy eating and being physically active.
 Efforts in this area include a pantry program, education series, and activities that promote movement and physical fitness.
-Projects in our Children’s Health impact area include:
+Projects in the Children’s Health impact area include the following:

 Play.
 Eat.
 Learn.

 (Center for the Advancement of Youth (CAY) at UMMC/Mississippi Children’s Museum)

 Volunteers assist with monthly educational programming for families of children, hosted at the Mississippi Children’s Museum.

 Volunteers assist with monthly educational programming for families of children affiliated with Operation Shoestring.